Geraldleevs/MACD-MVP2-Backend-repo-/README.md

   from_token: string,
   from_amount: number,
   to_token: number,
-  demo_init: 'demo_init' # Only for initialise demo account capital
+  demo_init: 'demo_init', # Only for initialise demo account capital
+  livetrade: 'livetrade', # Only for starting livetrade
+  strategy: 'livetrade strategy',
+  timeframe: 'livetrade timeframe'
 }
 Response:
 {